 Pathologists also initially questioned whether the blowback in the barrel found in Suiter’s gun could have come from some other source than the head wound.
 Specifically, could they rule out whether Suiter’s DNA could have been in the gun from his handling the weapon or especially from cleaning it?
 Childs ran tests on other detectives using the same firearm who cleaned their own Glocks; their DNA was not evident inside the barrels of their firearms.
 Lastly, Childs went down to the medical examiner to convey his theory of how Suiter shot himself, denoting the movement and positioning that would explain for the gun, the location of the recovered projectile, the casings, the mud-stained trouser knee, the blood inside the cuff and other salient details.
 At the conclusion, utilizing the same wound track from autopsy, pathologists extended a rod through the head of a mannequin so positioned at the critical moment, showing entrance and exit wound and bullet path.
 The rod pointed directly to where the spent projectile had been recovered.

-Keeping open the prospect that an unknown assailant had killed Suiter, and that he died in the line of duty, had created months of ambiguity and allowed an entire cottage industry of speculation and amateur-sleuthing to embrace the near-absurdist scenario of a police assassination to take hold in the public imagination.
+Keeping open the prospect that an unknown assailant had killed Suiter, and that he died in the line of duty, had created months of ambiguity and allowed an entire cottage industry of speculation and amateur-sleuthing to embrace the near-absurdist scenario of a police assassination.
 But department officials – first under Commissioner Davis and later under his successor DeSousa – were not inclined to relinquish the possibility that in the remaining seconds when Bomenka ran down Bennett Place and disappeared from the view of the video camera, he had failed to reach the mouth of the side alley and therefore the possibility of a shooter escaping down the alley in those seconds could be maintained.
 Childs was convinced by the overwhelming mass of evidence that he was dealing with a suicide, but without corroboration that Bomenka ever arrived at the mouth of that alley, he could not fully eliminate the remote possibility of a random shooter.
 Privately, some in the department continued to challenge Bomenka’s reliability, arguing that if he was too concerned about a sniper to go to the fallen Suiter, he would not have proceeded to the mouth of the side alley at all.
 Childs and the IRB report might never have been able to close that four- or five-second window but for an accidental encounter on Bennett Place.

 Filling in for an IRB attorney who had a time conflict, Childs had agreed to help with a task outside his own bailiwick: Knocking on doors in the neighborhood to ask residents their feelings about the department’s six-day lockdown of the area – another matter that the review board had been charged with addressing.
 Inquiring at the rowhouse just east of the side alley on Bennett Place, Childs met a second-floor resident, a former military man.
 And Childs being Childs, he asked the man not only about the police lockdown, but if the man remembered anything from day of the shooting.
 At which, the resident recounted hearing four gunshots and going to the northwest corner of his apartment and looking down from the second floor.